RobertTalbert/calculus/w2021/mth201-w2021-syllabus.md

 - **Daily Prep**: These are marked either **Pass** or **No Pass**.
 A "Pass" is awarded if every item on the assigment has a response that represents a good-faith effort to be right, and if it is submitted prior to the deadline.
 A "No Pass" is awarded otherwise, for example if an item is left blank (even accidentally), or an item has an answer but it shows insufficient effort (including responses like "I don't know"), or if it's late.
 - **WeBWorK**: Most problems on WeBWorK sets are worth 1 point each; some offer partial credit.
 The point is awarded if the answer is correct.
 - **Checkpoints**: Checkpoints contain one problem (often with multiple parts) per Learning Target being assessed.
 Each of those problems is marked **Pass** or **No Pass**.
-The criteria for a "Pass" are found in the document titled "Grading Information for Checkpoints" found on Blackboard in the *Syllabus* area.
+The criteria for a "Pass" are found in the document titled "Information for Checkpoints" found on Blackboard in the *Syllabus* area.
 Generally speaking: A "Pass" is given if your work on the problem has no significant errors or omissions in computation, reasoning, or communication related to the Learning Target and no more than one "simple error" (an error unrelated to the Learning Target).
 - **AEPs**: These are marked **Excellent** (E), **Meets Expectations** (M), **Progressing** (P), or **Not assessable** (X):

 ![EMPX rubric](https://i.ibb.co/0sRwsd6/EMPX-rubric-2021.png)